Little Blue Run Lake

 Little Blue Run Lake or Little Blue Run is the largest coal ash impound in the United States.
-FirstEnergy owns the site, located in Western Pennsylvania and parts of the Northern Panhandle of West Virginia, and has disposed of billions of gallons of coal waste into the body of water.
+Ohio-based FirstEnergy owns the site, located in Western Pennsylvania and parts of the Northern Panhandle of West Virginia, and has disposed of billions of gallons of coal waste into the body of water.
 Several court cases have been brought against the company as a result of the damage caused by the company's practices at the site.

 Description

 The artificial lake was completed in 1975 and is located in both Beaver County, Pennsylvania and Hancock County, West Virginia and is owned by FirstEnergy, a publicly traded company with assets worth $48 billion in 2010.
 Before Little Blue Run Lake was created, the power company told local residents that the project would create a local recreational and boating area.
 The lake covers 1900 acres and the waste in the lake is prevented from escaping thanks to a 400 ft, 2200 ft rock-and-earth dam.
 The dam containing Little Blue Run Lake has been given a designation of "high hazard", meaning, there would be harm or loss of life if the structure were to fail.
 Some of the natural valleys in the area were filled with a coal ash slurry and held in place by one of the nation's largest high hazard dams.
 Coal slurry from Bruce Mansfield Power Plant in Shippingport was piped into the lake.
 This same coal slurry is piped into the lake via a seven-mile long pipeline.